 368. Children, Families, and the Law (3 credits)

 Psychology research and practice can inform several areas of law affecting children and families, including child maltreatment, adolescent reproductive rights, juvenile delinquency, and child custody, among others.
 We will examine the psychological assumptions about the interests of children, parents, and the state that are present in the law.
 We will also investigate how psychological theory and research is designed and applied to legal dilemmas facing children and families.
 Readings will come from both law and psychology.
-Prerequisites: PSYC-001 and PSYC-160, or permission of instructor.
-Fall.
+Prerequisites: PSYC-001.

 370. Psychology and Literature (3 credits)

 Insights from selected great works of literature and psychological science are used to explore the self, emotions and culture, intelligence, personality, conformity, obedience, group dynamics, collective conflict and war.
 The relationship between literature and psychological science is also explored.

 This seminar covers the traditional psychological approaches to emotion: biological, cognitive, communicative, psychopathological, developmental, and functionalist.
 Recent theory and research will be examined and critically evaluated.
 The goals of the class will be to develop an understanding of the multifaceted nature of emotions and an awareness of how they function in everyday life.
 The course will be taught in seminar format, with class participation expected of all students.
 Readings are drawn from the academic literature and are at an advanced level.
 Students will write reflections on every reading assignment, plus two longer papers designed to develop their skills at observation, research, and analysis.
 Prerequisites: PSYC-001.